-- (x) Village Allotments.
-In connexion with any land set apart for selection as homestead farms, the Governor may declare any land within 5 miles thereof a village site, and such site may be subdivided into allotments not exceeding in area 1 acre each.
-Any selector of a homestead farm may select an allotment in such village without payment.
-As soon as the selector is entitled to a Crown grant of his homestead farm, he may, on payment of £1 and the prescribed fee, obtain a Crown grant of his village allotment. - (xi) Working Men's Blocks.
+(xi) Working Men's Blocks.
 Land may be set apart for working men's blocks and subdivided into lots not exceeding $\frac{1}{2}$ acre each on a goldfield, or 5 acres elsewhere.
-Any person who is not already an owner of land in freehold or on conditional purchase, may obtain a lease under the following conditions:-(a) The price must be not less than £1 per acre, payable at the rate of one-tenth of the purchase money annually; (b) one person may hold one allotment only; (c) the application must be accompanied by the first instalment of purchase money, and, if approved, a lease for 10 years is issued; (d) the lessee must reside on the block for 9 months in each of the first 5 years; (e) the land must be fenced in within 3 years, and improvements, in addition, made within 5 years equal in value to double the purchase money; and (f) after 5 years a Crown grant must be issued, provided all conditions are complied with and the purchase money and fee paid. - (xii) Special Settlement Lands.
-Land may be set apart as special settlement lands, and may be cleared, drained, or otherwise improved by the Government, and disposed of under the provisions of any preceding conditional purchase tenures. - (xiii) Areas Alienated.
-The following table shows the number of holdings and the areas conditionally selected for which Crown grants were issued and conditionally alienated during the years ending 30th June, 1922 to 1926.
+Any person who is not already an owner of land in freehold or on conditional purchase, may obtain a lease under the following conditions :---(a) The price must be not less than £1 per acre, payable at the rate of one-tenth of the purchase money annually: (b) one person may hold one allotment only; (c) the application must be accompanied by the first instalment of purchase money, and, if approved, a lease for 10 years is issued; (d) the lessee must reside on the block for 9 months in each of the first 5 years; (e) the land must be fonced in within 3 years, and improvements, in addition, made within 5 years equal in value to double the purchase money; and (f) after 5 years a Crown grant must be issued, provided all conditions are complied with and the purchase money and fee paid.

+(xii) Special Settlement Lands.
+Land may be set apart as special settlement lands, and may be cleared, drained, or otherwise improved by the Government, and disposed of under the provisions of any preceding conditional purchase tenures.

+(xiii) Areas Alienated.
+The following table shows the number of holdings and the areas conditionally selected for which Crown grants were issued and conditionally alienated during the years ending 30th June, 1923 to 1927.
 Under the heading "Deferred payments (with residence)" are included conditional purchases of grazing lands.